JoseMDO/SDF-2024-5.1/june/06-11-notes.md

 ## Ongoing TODO's
 - DSA Lesson
 - Meet with Kurt to finish intro project
 - Ask Chinemelum for emails to Matthew

 ## Daily Impressions
+ - Chinemelum and Aizat both volunteered to give the student interns a tour of the building.
+Showing initiative and leadership.
+ -

 ## Daily Scratch Paper/Misc.
+- Lesson on executive speaking and how to own the room and audience.
+Actionable advice and tips.